Swimming Holes in South Carolina

 Frequently Asked Questions

-How many swimming holes are in SC?
+How many swimming holes are in South Carolina?

-SC's 8 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools, and waterfall plunge pools.
+South Carolina's 8 listed swimming destinations include rivers and creeks with natural swimming access, spring-fed pools, and waterfall plunge pools.
 Notable water bodies include Black River, Edisto River, Cedar Shoals Creek, Spring, Varies, see below.

-Which swimming holes in SC are free?
+Which swimming holes in South Carolina are free?

-6 of the 8 swimming holes in SC (75%) are listed as free to access.
+6 of the 8 swimming holes in South Carolina (75%) are listed as free to access.
 The remaining 2 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across SC's listed sites, summer tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across South Carolina's listed sites, summer tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Spring-fed pools in the state often maintain consistent temperatures year-round.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-8 officially managed sites in SC typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+8 officially managed sites in South Carolina typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in SC do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in South Carolina do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 2 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.